-11. Annex 1 seeks to set out what, subject to Parliament, local authorities will need to provide in delivering this function.
+Annex 1 seeks to set out some recommendations for the range of inputs and outputs which could be involved in a healthcare public health advice service.
+Subject to Parliament, regulations will clarify further what local authorities will need to provide in delivering this function, although we envisage that the precise content of the service in each locality will be driven by local agreement, reflecting local needs and available skills and resources.
 Local authorities will need to ensure that they have the appropriate resources in place to deliver this function to the appropriate quality standards.
 This resource will include not just Directors of Public Health/public health consultants (accredited specialists), but also wider intelligence and analytical resources.
-How this will be delivered in future is very much a local issue.
+How precisely this will be delivered in future is very much a local issue.